Skip to main content

 How you'll learn

-This course is delivered face-to-face on City Campus.
-It will take place across five sessions over 10 weeks.
-The course can be completed at both an undergraduate and postgraduate level.
-You'll be assessed through a 3,500 word essay.
+We deliver the course face-to-face at City Campus.
+Teaching takes place across five sessions over 10 weeks.
+You can complete the course at either undergraduate or postgraduate level.
+Assessment is a 3,500-word essay.

 Entry requirements